Gillian Lynne Theatre: New London and Gillian Lynne

-The National Theatre production of War Horse transferred into the theatre from 28 March 2009 where it stayed until 12 March 2016 after over 3,000 performances.
+The National Theatre production of War Horse transferred into the theatre from 28 March 2009, where it stayed until 12 March 2016, after over 3,000 performances.

-The theatre was home to the Sheffield Crucible's production of the musical Show Boat which opened on 9 April 2016.
+The theatre was home to the Sheffield Crucible's production of the musical Show Boat, which opened on 9 April 2016.
 Despite positive reviews, the production closed early, on 27 August 2016.
-On 22 October 2016 the London production of Andrew Lloyd Webber's School of Rock the musical opened, direct from Broadway, and closed after a three and a half year run before undergoing a refurbishment.
+On 22 October 2016, the London production of Andrew Lloyd Webber's School of Rock opened, direct from Broadway, and closed after a three-and-a-half-year run, before the theatre underwent a refurbishment.

-Lloyd Webber's Cinderella had its world premiere on 14 July 2021 with previews starting 25 June.
+Lloyd Webber's Cinderella had its world premiere on 14 July 2021, with previews starting on 25 June.
 The opening, originally scheduled for August 2020, was delayed due to the COVID-19 pandemic.
 The production closed on 12 June 2022.

-Following seasons at the Leeds Playhouse, the Bridge Theatre, and a UK and Ireland tour, the new adaptation of The Lion, The Witch, and The Wardrobe by C. S. Lewis opened at the theatre from 18 July 2022 running until 9 January 2023.
-The 2022 Chichester Festival production of Crazy for You is scheduled to play at the theatre for a limited 30-week West End engagement beginning 24 June 2023, prior to an official opening July 3.
+Following seasons at the Leeds Playhouse, the Bridge Theatre, and a UK and Ireland tour, the new adaptation of The Lion, The Witch, and The Wardrobe by C. S. Lewis opened at the theatre from 18 July 2022, running until 9 January 2023.
+The 2022 Chichester Festival production of Crazy for You was scheduled to play at the theatre for a limited 30-week West End engagement beginning 24 June 2023, prior to an official opening on 3 July.

 The theatre has been owned since 1991 by Lloyd Webber's Really Useful Group.
-The theatre building also contains an underground car park, a cabaret venue, a basement nightclub, shops and a residential tower.
+The theatre building also contains an underground car park, a cabaret venue, a basement nightclub, shops, and a residential tower.
 In 2014, Lloyd Webber reorganized the group; the entity that owns the theatre is Really Useful Theatres.